lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 A `MSnSet` can be exported from R using the `write.exprs` function.
-This function writes the expression values to a tab (the defualt, or other type e.g.e.g. comma, as specified in `write,table`) separated file.
+This function writes the expression values to a tab (the defualt, or other type e.g.e.g. comma, as specified in `write.table`) separated file.
 There argument `fDataCols` can be used to specify which `featureData` columns (as column names, column number or `logical`) to append to the right of the expression matrix.